CaterinaNavarro/excel-data-extractor/README.md

-## Validations
+## Considerations
 * File content must be in byte array form
 * Support for XLSX format files
-* When using ProcessExtractDataSheet<T> the sheet must contain at least one row besides the columns names row
+* Takes the first column has the column names
-* When using ProcessExtractData empty or only one row sheets are not validated (not throw the related exceptions), so the result can contain sequences of sheets with no Dictionary items if excludeSheetsWithNoneOrOneRows is false, if true the result only contains sequences of sheets that have at least two rows
+* Removes rows with no data
 * Fields with value and no column name are not valid
 * Optional data type field validation for integers and strings
+* When using ProcessExtractDataSheet<T> the sheet must contain at least one row besides the column names row
+* When using ProcessExtractData with excludeSheetsWithNoneOrOneRows true, the result only contains sheets that have at least one row besides the columns names row.
+**IEnumerable<IEnumerable<Dictionary<string, object?>>> result -> result.Any(sheet => !sheet.Any()) -> false**
+If excludeSheetsWithNoneOrOneRows is false, the result can contain empty sheets or with one row (columns names), these are IEnumerable sheets with no Dictionary items (no data to extract).
+**result.Any(sheet => !sheet.Any()) -> true or false**
+The sheets are added to the result in the same order as the file This method not performs any validation for sheets with none or one row, it means that not throws any related Exceptions to these cases
+If the file has no sheets with more than one row throws FileHasNoDataException